 Interested parties to apply without delay to 32 Williams Street, Belgravia.

-Rose Hamilton is in desperate need of a fresh start.
-There are so many reasons she should ignore the advertisement: the war, those treacherous seas, her family, her fiance... but she cannot help herself.
+London, 1941.
+There are so many reasons Rose Hamilton she should ignore the advertisement: the war, those treacherous seas, her family, her fiance... but she cannot help herself.
 Within weeks, she is boarding an enormous convoy, already too attached to five-year-old Walter Lucknow.

-Perfect for fans of Kirsty Manning, Dinah Jefferies, Victoria Hislop and Natasha Lester.
+Perfect for fans of Dinah Jefferies, Victoria Hislop and Kate Furnivall.

 Moving and beautifully written, this enchanting story of love and loss touched my heart. - on Meet Me in Bombay